Mary Christina Conquest1

 F, #24171, b. circa 1743, d.
 20 June 1813

-Mary Christina Conquest was born circa 1743.1 She was the daughter of Benedict Conquest and Mary Ursula Markham.1 She married Henry Arundell, 8th Baron Arundell of Wardour, son of Henry Arundell, 7th Baron Arundell of Wardour and Mary Bellings-Arundell, on 31 May 1763 at St. George's Church, St. George Street, Hanover Square, London, England.1 She died on 20 June 1813 at Irnham Hall, Lincolnshire, England.1 She was buried at Irnham Hall, Lincolnshire, England.1 Her will (dated 5 November 1812) was probated in September 1813.1
+Mary Christina Conquest was born circa 1743.1 She was the daughter of Benedict Conquest and Mary Ursula Markham.1 She married Henry Arundell, 8th Baron Arundell of Wardour, son of Henry Arundell, 7th Baron Arundell of Wardour and Mary Bellings-Arundell, on 31 May 1763 at St. George's Church, St. George Street, Hanover Square, London, EnglandG.1 She died on 20 June 1813 at Irnham Hall, Lincolnshire, EnglandG.1 She was buried at Irnham Hall, Lincolnshire, EnglandG.1 Her will was proven (by probate) in September 1813.1

-As a result of her marriage, Mary Christina Conquest was styled as Baroness Arundell of Wardour on 31 May 1763.
-From 31 May 1763, her married name became Arundell.1
+From 31 May 1763, her married name became Arundell.1 After her marriage, Mary Christina Conquest was styled as Baroness Arundell of Wardour on 31 May 1763.
+Her last will was dated 5 November 1812.

 Children of Mary Christina Conquest and Henry Arundell, 8th Baron Arundell of Wardour